Troubleshoot IAM policies - AWS Identity and Access Management

 Reducing the size of your policy in the visual editor

 When you use the visual editor to create a policy, IAM creates a JSON document to store your policy.
 You can view this document by switching to the JSON editor option.
-If this JSON document exceeds the size limit of a policy, the visual editor displays an error message and does not allow you to review and save your policy.
+If this JSON document exceeds the size limit of a policy, the visual editor displays an error message.
+You will not be able to review and save the policy.
 To view the IAM limitation on the size of a managed policy, see IAM and STS character limits.

 To reduce the size of your policy in the visual editor, edit your policy or move permission blocks to another policy.
-The error message includes the number of characters that your policy document contains, and you can use this information to help you reduce the size of your policy.
+The error message includes the number of characters that your policy document contains.
+You can use this information to help you reduce the size of your policy.

 Fixing unrecognized services, actions, or resource types in the visual editor

-When you create or edit a policy in the visual editor, you might see a warning that your policy includes an unrecognized service, action, or resource type.
+You might see a warning in the visual editor that your policy includes an unrecognized service, action, or resource type.

 Note